rdelhommer/au-fa-check/README.md

 ##### faVersion: 4 | 5
 Default value: 4

 Specifies the FontAwesome version that you are using.
-Currently only 4.x.x is supported

 ##### checkedColor: string
 Default value: black